cube-alchemy/cube-alchemy/docs/concepts/queries.md

 ### Metric-Only Queries

-When you need to calculate global aggregates across your entire dataset:
+When you need to calculate global aggregates:

 ```python
 # Define metrics